Files & Collections

 client = Client(api_key=os.getenv("XAI_API_KEY"))

-# Get file content
+# Returns the complete file content as bytes.

 content = client.files.content("file-abc123")

-print(f"Content length: {len(content)} bytes")
+print(f"Saved {len(content)} bytes")

 Deleting Files